sof202/ChromOptimise/information/Pipeline_Explanation.md

     - This step also outputs some statistics on the aligned read files using `samtools stats` and `samtools idxstats` before and after processing.
 ### `3_SubsampleBamFiles.sh`
 - This merges all of the processed `.bam` files from the previous step using `samtools merge` and subsequently subsamples this file using `samtools view -s`
     - This script takes a subsample size as the input from the user.
-If no input is recieved, a default of 50 is used.
         - Note that samtools had a known bug in version 0.1.18 where subsampling would fail if the sample size was above 50%, ensure that your version of samtools is up to date.
     - The reason for merging files and subsampling instead of simply subsampling the original files is that it is unlikely that every processed `.bam` file is of the same size.
 If the `.bam` files are of different sizes, then different subsamples (when subsampling the original files without merging) can have different sizes.
     - This results in the different samples no longer being directly comparable.